Moore-Lab-UMass/Docker/README.md

 `apt-get install -y \`

-In the Dockerfile you can add libraries and applications to install in the container under this line but remember anything installed while in the container is not persistant.
+In the Dockerfile you can add libraries and applications to install in the container under this line.

 ### Adding Python packages